• Use Cases

 HubSpot

-Students who reach the right milestone can move into next-lesson or reminder paths without manual exports.
+Students who reach the right milestone move into next-lesson or reminder paths inside each workspace without manual exports.

 Mailchimp

-Meshes adds the student to the right audience or list for next-lesson, reminder, or re-engagement sequences.
+Meshes adds the student to the audience or list the workspace owner configured for next-lesson, reminder, or re-engagement sequences.

-Email follow-up is driven by actual course progress instead of a fixed calendar drip.
+Email follow-up in each workspace is driven by actual course progress instead of a fixed calendar drip.

 Slack

-Meshes sends a real-time lesson completion alert to #instructor-alerts with course and module context.
+Meshes sends a progress alert to whichever channel the workspace connected, with course and module context.

-Instructors and customer education teams can see momentum while it is happening.
+Instructors and customer-education teams in each workspace can see momentum while it is happening.

 ActiveCampaign

-Meshes applies a milestone tag tied to the module or completion threshold.
+Meshes applies a milestone tag in the workspace's ActiveCampaign connection tied to the module or completion threshold.

-Behavior-driven automation can branch on the progress signal that matters most.
+Behavior-driven automation inside each workspace can branch on the progress signal that matters most.

 How Meshes handles it